 Gurney Drive Hawker Centre

-Finish the day with a visit to Gurney Drive Hawker Centre.
+When you start feeling hungry, visit Gurney Drive Hawker Centre.
 This is the top choice of where to go in Penang at night for GREAT food!

 Try to taste as many things as you can.
-The prices are great and, if you are with other people, definitely buy a lot of dishes to share.
+The prices are great and, if you are with other people, definitely buy a lot of dishes to share and taste everything you can!

 Today is all about UNESCO-listed George Town.
 You are going to visit all the Penang must go places here!

-A 20-minute walk away is your next stop at this historic best place to go in Penang.
-Fort Cornwallis is the largest remaining British fort in Malaysia, and it has many informational boards and a museum section.
+Your first stop is at this historic best place to go in Penang.
+Fort Cornwallis is the largest remaining British fort in Malaysia, and it has many information boards and a museum section.

 It covers a reasonable size area and doubles as a nice, peaceful park.